ArticySoftware/ArticyXDemoProjectForUnreal-ManiacManfred/Plugins/ArticyXImporter/README.md

 There are many other ways to access your objects, check this screenshot for a blueprint sample code showing you how to access an object by id/technical or directly clone it.
 The ArticyDatabase is the central object that lets you access all imported articy data.
 Even the 'Get Object' function above makes use of the ArticyDatabase.

-Also make sure to cast the object to the desired type to get access to its properties and its template.
+Also, make sure to cast the object to the desired type to get access to its properties and its template.

 <p align="center">
   <img src="https://www.articy.com/articy-importer/unreal/adx/get_object.png">